danadascalescu00/Robotics/Matrix Game/Readme.md

 ## Game specifications

+### Scoring
+* Player's score depends on the number of enemy shipes destroyed.
+Each player receives a bonus if he can reache the next level without damage caused by the enemy.
+* The last level, when the big boss will appear, brings another chances of receiving bonus score.
+* The first three best scores are saved along with the player's name in the *EEPROM*.

 ### Sound
 Sounds plays an important role in the user experience by adding another layer of depth; making fo a more realistic experience.
 To acomplish this I used a passive buzzer - Notes [pitches](https://github.com/danadascalescu00/Robotics/blob/master/Matrix%20Game/Space%20Invaders/pitches.h)

+## Input/Output
+* The joystick is used to navigate in the menu(by moving with the xAxis or yAxis).
+Each chose is made by pressing the switch of the joystick.
+In the game the joystick is used to move the player's starship and, also, to fire rackets.
+* The pushbutton is ued for exiting the options choosed.
+In game is used to activate a different firing mechanism.
+* The LCD and the led matrix are used for the interface;

 **Required Items:**